hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 4. Download the data from the [European Environment Agency](https://www.eea.europa.eu/data-and-maps/data/approximated-estimates-for-the-share-3/eea-2017-res-share-proxies/2016-res_proxies_eea_csv) and extract the zip file.

-5. Load utility emissions and identifiers data from the files:
+5. Load utility emissions and identifiers data from the files.
+NOTE: There is a [known issue](https://github.com/hyperledger-labs/blockchain-carbon-accounting/issues/76) with loading the European `co2-emissions-intensity` file on Mac OS X, so if you are looking to use this for European data, it will only work on Ubuntu:

 ```bash
 $ node egrid-data-loader.js load_utility_emissions eGRID2018_Data_v2.xlsx NRL18